Pandemic Is Overwhelming U.S. Public Health Capacity In Many States. What Now?

 So if testing, contact tracing, isolation and quarantine won't work , what will?

-"Given our basic failure to fix the gaps in testing and the bottlenecks, that really puts us on a path where there no viable alternative beyond shutdowns," says Jennifer Nuzzo, a senior scholar at the Johns Hopkins Center for Health Security.
+"Given our basic failure to fix the gaps in testing and the bottlenecks, that really puts us on a path where there is no viable alternative beyond shutdowns," says Jennifer Nuzzo, a senior scholar at the Johns Hopkins Center for Health Security.

 Now, Nuzzo doesn't think all hope is lost.
-If enough people finally start wearing masks, and get vigilant about staying at least 6 feet away from other people, especially indoors, there may still hope in at least some places of avoiding new shutdowns, she says.
+If enough people finally start wearing masks, and get vigilant about staying at least 6 feet away from other people, especially indoors, there may still be hope in at least some places of avoiding new shutdowns, she says.

 "I do really worry about forcing an entire state or country to retreat to our homes for extended periods.
 These are harmful measures in themselves," Nuzzo says.